-As discussed previously, the energy crop industry is still in its infancy with a substantial research and development effort under way to establish a sustainable supply of biomass to satisfy the Renewable Fuel Standard mandate of blending a specified amount of biofuels into the gasoline used for the transportation industry and also to increase electricity generation from biomass.
-As part of this research, DOE has partnered with universities, national laboratories and the U.S. Department of Agriculture to establish a Regional Biomass Feedstock Partnership to conduct research, development and outreach at the regional level to address the barriers associated with the effort to establish a sustainable bioenergy industry.
+As discussed previously, the energy crop industry is still in its infancy with a substantial research and development effort underway led by the U.S. Department of Energy to establish a sustainable supply of biomass to satisfy the Renewable Fuel Standard mandate of blending a specified amount of biofuels into the gasoline used for the transportation industry and also to increase electricity generation from biomass.
+The fossil fuel substitution goals include the Sustainable Aviation Fuel Grand Challenge which targets the production of 35 billion gallons per year of sustainable aviation fuel by 2050.
+As part of this research, DOE has partnered with universities, national laboratories, and the U.S. Department of Agriculture to establish a Regional Biomass Feedstock Partnership to conduct research, development, and outreach at the regional level to address the barriers associated with the effort to establish a sustainable bioenergy industry.
 Figure 3-6 shows the biomass feedstock field trial locations established by the Regional Biomass Feedstock Partnership.